dannsam/xenko-docs/manual/animation/animation-properties.md

 The start and end frames are still limited by the keyframes exported in the file.
 For example, if you originally exported frames 20 to 40 from the animation tool, the start frame cannot be lower than 20 and the end frame cannot be higher than 40.

-By default, Game Studio assumes the framerate is 30.
+By default, Game Studio assumes the frame rate is 30.
 You can change this in the **Game settings** asset properties under **Editor settings > Animation frame rate**.

 ### Pivot position